AlexanderKrueger/Portfolio/README.md

 MenuTemplate is a '.bat' file that turns the command prompt into a feature rich menu.
 Serving as a template, majority of menu items are blank, except for the intended items such as "toggle pointer".

 ####Renamer
-Software is intended to reformat file names in a directory, so a name like "MyFileName" could be reformated into "My File Name".
-I still need rename the software to "File Name Formater" or something better.
+Software is intended to reformat file names in a directory, so a name like "MyFileName" could be reformatted into "My File Name".
+I still need rename the software to "File Name Formatter" or something better.

 ####LoanAmortizationTable
 Demonstrates use of ASP.

 ####GetStringLength
-Simple console programe that accepts command line arguments.
+Simple console program that accepts command line arguments.